Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 Can I eat vitamin C capsules daily?

-Consult a healthcare provider before taking vitamin C capsules daily to ensure proper dosage.
+Consult a healthcare provider before taking vitamin C capsules daily to ensure proper dosage, as excessive intake can cause digestive side effects

 Is amla rich in vitamin C?

-Yes, amla (Indian gooseberry) is a rich source of vitamin C and widely used in India.
+Yes, amla (Indian gooseberry) is well-known as a rich source of vitamin C and is widely used in India.

 References